 FROM THE ALMOST FREE DEPARTMENT: Survivor Outdoor Fixed Blade Knife with Fire Starter

 I have been on a mission to find inexpensive items for five dollars or less (including shipping) that can be used to fill in as extra prepping gear.
-This cheapie survival knife and fire starter combo is my latest purchase although it is closer to $6.00 in price.

 It measures 7 inch long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.